pauleks/uwutranslator/README.md

 #### Step 2
 Modify `.env.example` - add required values where needed:
-- `TOKEN` - your bot's token, which can be found in [Discord Developers page](https://discordapp.com/developers)
+- `TOKEN` - your bot's token, which can be found in [Discord Developers page](https://discord.com/developers)
 - `DEVELOPER` - your user ID
-- `WEBHOOK` - webhook URL of the logging channel in your Discord server for logging bot actions
-- `ERRORWEBHOOK` - webhook URL of the logging channel in your Discord server for logging critical errors
-- `DBLTOKEN` - top.gg token

 Rename `.env.example` to `.env`